NathanCustom Tailors

 The Real Comparison: What $500 Gets You

 Let us make this concrete.
 Say you have a $500 budget.
-Here is what you can realistically get from each option:
+Here is what you can realistically get from each option in 2026:

 Option What $500 Gets You Fabric Quality Customization

-SuitSupply Custom One suit, entry-level fabric Basic wool blend Moderate (some style limits)
+SuitSupply Custom One suit, entry-level fabric Basic wool Moderate (some style limits)

-Indochino One suit, mid-range fabric Good wool blend Good (online customizer)
+Indochino One suit only on sale (now starts $599)3 Good wool blend Good (online customizer)

-Hockerty One suit, mid-range fabric Decent wool blend Good (online customizer)
+Hockerty One suit, mid-range fabric Decent wool blend Good (150+ fabric customizer)7

-Nathan Tailors Two custom suits (Pure Wool + Wool Blend) or one Merino Wool suit + custom shirt Premium wool, cashmere, or merino Full (direct consultation with tailor)
+Nathan Tailors Two custom suits (Pure Wool + Wool Blend) or one Merino suit + custom shirt Premium wool, cashmere, or merino Full (direct consultation)

 Read that last row again.
-For the same $500 that gets you one entry-level suit from SuitSupply, you can get two fully custom suits in premium fabrics from Nathan Tailors.
+For the same $500 that now barely buys one entry-level suit from an online brand, you can get two fully custom suits in premium fabrics from Nathan Tailors.
 That is not a gimmick.
 That is what happens when you remove the middlemen.

 How Our Remote Service Works